Mr-Imperium/Bio-Musical-Rhythms/readme.md

 ## 3. Key Findings

 We analyzed 24 tracks.
-The pipeline independently verified the "10-second rule" for the Bernardi tracks.
+The pipeline independently verified the 10-second rule for the Bernardi tracks.
-We define "Entrainment Compatible" as a Structural Period between 8.5s and 11.5s ( +-1.5 tolerance for human performance).
+We define Entrainment Compatible as a Structural Period between 8.5s and 11.5s ( +-1.5 tolerance for human performance).

 ### Verdi
 *   La Donna È Mobile: Detected at 10.33s.
 (Aligns with music theory: 4 phrases x 2.5s).